-Tel: +61 8 6382 4600 Fax: +61 8 6382 4601 www.bdo.com.au 38 Station Street Subiaco, WA 6008 PO Box 700 West Perth WA 6872 Australia
+Tel: +61 8 6382 4600 Fax: +61 8 6382 4601

+38 Station Street Subiaco, WA 6008

+PO Box 700 West Perth WA 6872

+Australia

-DECLARATION OF INDEPENDENCE BY JARRAD PRUE TO THE DIRECTORS OF STERLING PLANTATIONS LIMITED
+DECLARATION OF INDEPENDENCE BY PHILLIP MURDOCH TO THE DIRECTORS OF STERLING PLANTATIONS LIMITED

-As lead auditor of Sterling Plantations Limited for the year ended 30 June 2015, I declare that, to the best of my knowledge and belief, there have been:
+As lead auditor of Sterling Plantations Limited for the year ended 30 June 2016, I declare that, to the best of my knowledge and belief, there have been:

-- 1. No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - 2.
+- 1. No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit: and - 2.
 No contraventions of any applicable code of professional conduct in relation to the audit.

-This declaration is in respect of Sterling Plantations Limited and the entities it controlled during the period.
+This declaration is in respect Sterling Plantations Limited and the entities it controlled during the period.